slightlynybbled/bootypic/readme.rst

 This list will be updated as I test more devices (which will be slowly).
 Each supported device will have a linker script for the bootloader (this project) and the application located in the ``gld`` directory.
 You must add the proper linker file to your ``linker files`` in your MPLAB project in order to get the bootloader to operate correctly.
+Modification of the stock linker files to be compatible with bootypic is described in the gld directory readme.

  - dsPIC33EP32MC204